ibm-cloud-docs/vmwaresolutions/shared/shared_pricing.md

 VMware Solutions Shared On-demand virtual data center resources are allocated as needed.
 Pricing is hourly based on the resource usage in the virtual data center.
 The following metrics are part of this plan.

 The standard storage policy pricing is the same as the 4 IOPS/GB storage policy.
 The number of IOPS/GB for the standard storage policy is not guaranteed.

+Storage policy availability may vary by region and deployment topology.
+On the VMware Solutions Shared order page, select the **About** tab to view available storage policy offerings.
 {: note}

 | Metric                                   | Frequency | Description |